D'Lo Brown: Personal life

 Connor holds an accounting degree from the University of Maine.
+He also played for the football team while attending university.
 He worked as a Certified Public Accountant (CPA) before he began his wrestling career.
-He and his wife Jennifer were married in 2001 and have two daughters, Bria (born in 2003) and Payton (born in 2009).
+He and his wife Jennifer were married in 2001 and have two daughters.
 He has three half siblings on his dad's side.
-He is a fan of the Chicago Bears and Liverpool F.C..
+He is a fan of the Chicago Bears and Liverpool F.C.